 This Reshaping Work Onward event, organized by the Global Labour University, created a space for open engagement on the complex challenges facing migrants, trade unions and activists.
 This report represents a selective overview of the discussions that took place at the event as well as a window into creative reflections that can help revitalise trade unions.

-Key words: migrant workers, unions, representation, labour law, social protection
+Migrant workers, unions, representation, labour law, social protection

 Diverse forms of employment are on the rise: temporary work, agency work, platform work, and other multiparty work relationships beyond full time, open ended contracts.
 The growing variety of workforce and workplace configurations promises opportunities for greater labour market participation, increased worker autonomy and dynamic career paths.